Maxmi/MovieSearchCLI/readme.md

-A command line node application for getting weather information for a given location.
+A node.js command line application for web scraping (imdb.com).
-Used http module.
+Used node.js http module and cheerio.
-To run a program type - node app.js city (can also add state/country)
+To run a program type - node movie-search <moviename>